Pumpkin Spice Muffins with a Crumb Topping

 For the batter:

-- Coffee Liqueur, enough to cover the dried cherries
+- Coffee Liqueur or dark Rum (optional), enough to cover the dried fruit

 - 1 teaspoon Baking Powder

 - 1/4 teaspoon Baking Soda

 - 2 teaspoons fresh grated Ginger , or 1 teaspoon ground dried ginger

 - 1/2 teaspoon kosher or sea Salt

 - 1/2 cup unsalted Butter (113g or one stick), softened

 - 2 large eggs